michael-gracie/gslides/docs/basic.rst

 .. image:: img/uml.png

+- **Spreadsheet** represents a google sheet
+- **Frame** represents a range of data within a google sheet
+- :doc:`Series <chart>` represents a series or multiple series in a chart
+- :doc:`Chart <chart>` represents a chart to be created in google sheets then moved to google slides
+- :doc:`Table <table>` represents a table to be created in google slides
+- **Presentation** represents a google slides presentation.
+See more info about the methods in :ref:`Presentation Methods`

 The modularization of the pipeline allows the user to create new spreadsheets, sheets and presentations or simply get existing sheets and presentations.
 Additionally, if the user wants to only use a portion of the pipeline they can choose so.

 User supplied ID's